The FAW Trust Board of Trustees is comprised of 14 members.

 His dedication at all levels of the game is well known throughout Wales.
 Trefor is a town councillor in Holyhead and county councillor on Anglesey.
 Proud of his Welsh connection.

-Neil Dymock is 45 and works as a Maritime Engineer for the Ministry of Defence, based in Bristol.
+Neil Dymock is 45 and works as a Maritime Engineer, based in Bristol.

 He has a HNC in Mechanical Engineering, a BSc Honours Degree in Environmental Science, a Post Graduate Diploma in Business Administration and I am qualified as a Cost Engineer and a member of the Chartered Institute of Purchasing & Supply.

 He lives in Cardiff but is currently secretary of his hometown club Llanelli Town Football Club and has sat on the Welsh Football League Management Committee for two seasons.

 He is also a Trustee of the Gôl Appeal, the Welsh Football Supporters Charitable organisation, Manager of the Wales Football Supporters Team and a volunteer with the Football Supporters Federation (FSF) Cymru.

 His playing career began in Junior football with a season at Under 14 level and one at Under 16 level for Felinfoel and Dafen Welfare respectively in the Carmarthenshire League.

 He first played Senior Football aged 15 for Dafen and while at Sheffield University he played more than 300 games in three years for a range of University teams.

 He has been with Llanelli Football Club since 2007 and has organised good causes to support whenever Llanelli played away in Europe, including orphanages in Lithuania and Latvia, the Glasgow Children’s Holiday Scheme and a Street Drop-in Centre in Tbilisi, Georgia.